wilsonliaows/docs/connectors/google-translate.md

 The Google Translate connector uses [Google Translation API v2](https://cloud.google.com/translate/docs/reference/rest).

 ## How to connect to Google Translate on Workato
 Google Translate uses OAuth 2.0 for authentication.
-Follow the [connecting apps instructions](https://docs.workato.com/connections.html) and login to your Google account to connect.
+When prompted, follow the on-screen [connection instructions](https://docs.workato.com/connections.html) and login to your Google account to connect.